cmsj/dreambot/README.md

 I deploy all of this using Docker Compose, and here are the approximate steps I use.
 This all assumes:

 * You're running Ubuntu Server 22.04
-* You have an NVIDIA GPU that you want to use for InvokeAI
+* You have an NVIDIA GPU that you want to use for A1111
-* You have ample storage in `/srv/docker/` to attach to the containers (in particular, InvokeAI will need >10GB for its model cache)
+* You have ample storage in `/srv/docker/` to attach to the containers (in particular, A1111 will need >10GB for its model cache)
 * You have a web server running that can serve files from `/srv/public/`

 ### Stages